 - Bake at 350 degrees Fahrenheit for 40 minutes or until a toothpick inserted into the middle of the loaf comes out looking clean.

-- Let the cake cool to room temperature before slicing.
+- Let the cake cool to room temperature before removing from the pan and serving.

 Notes